iree-org/iree/iree/compiler/Dialect/VMLA/README.md

 [vmla.imports.mlir](/iree/compiler/Dialect/VMLA/vmla.imports.mlir).
 These
 declarations are what enable the compiler and runtime side to talk to each other.
 It's helpful to start here to think about the information you need to communicate to the runtime prior to writing conversions.
-As a general rule try to avoid communicating anything not strictly required to provide a correct implementation and perform more work on the compiler side if it allows simpler ops to be implemented at runtime.
-For example, if there's an attribute on the op that selects between two different implementations instead of plumbing that attribute through to runtime and switching there instead have the conversion lower to one of two ops.
+As a general rule, try to avoid communicating anything not strictly required for a correct implementation; instead, perform more work on the compiler side if it allows simpler ops to be implemented at runtime.
+For example, if there's an attribute on the op that selects between two different implementations, instead of plumbing that attribute through to runtime and switching there, one should implement the conversion to lower it into two ops.
 This makes it easier to reduce binary sizes, get accurate profiles at runtime, etc.

 TLDR: